4rge/Shell-Script-Templates/Sh-Menu-Using-JSON/README.md

 # Sh-Menu-Using-Json

 This project provides a simple, highly modular and extensible command-line interface.
 Built using a Bash script that dynamically reads commands from a json configuration file.
-Users can easily execute common operations through a straightforward menu.
+Users can easily execute common operations through a straightforward menu by passing json files as arguments to the menu.sh script to generate menus.

+## Example
+`sh menu.sh your-menu.json`

 ## Files

 - `menu.sh`: The main Bash script that displays the menu and executes commands based on user selection.
-- `options.yaml`: The configuration file containing the command names and associated commands.
+- `options.json`: The configuration file containing the command names and associated commands.

 ## Getting Started